BenderRobotics/brest/docs/installation.rst

 Core
 ~~~~

-These dependencies will be installed automatically when installing Brest
+These dependencies will be installed automatically when installing Brest:

 * `colorama`_ (>=0.4.1) - Colored terminal output
 * `pyserial`_ (>=3.4) - Serial communication